philbowles/PangolinMQTT/docs/api.md

 ```

 * onPublish, onSubscribe, unSubscribe callbacks
-*

 Have no practical purpose or function.
 See the notes above on packet Ids.
-Their presence does little more than to knock another nail into the coffin of `AsyncMqttClient`'s credibility as a practcal working library.

 Obviously the functions that set these callbacks are now even *more* pointless.
 All 6 removed at next release withiout any loss of functionality to the library.

 * publish

-Perhaps equal first place with `subscribe` as the most use / important function in the API, so it's worrying that it contains a catalogue of errors, confusion and misinformation in a single function call.
+Perhaps equal first place with `subscribe` as the most use / important function in the API, so it's worrying that it contains errors and misinformation

 Firstly, there is the necessary change to the *correct* `uint8_t` type for the payload which will require a change to existing code.

 `qos`, `retain` and `dup`: Why are not the members of 33-character `struct` `AsyncMqttClientMessageProperties` required to be in one here?
 For the same reason already outlined above: Because there is no reason for them to be in one at all.

-Let's consider `dup`
+Now let's consider `dup`

 The [MQTT specification](http://docs.oasis-open.org/mqtt/mqtt/v3.1.1/os/mqtt-v3.1.1-os.html) has this to say about `dup`: